• Skip to main content

 Step 2- Caramelize the onions

-If using oil, warm it up first on medium-high heat, then add the onions and cook for about 20 minutes (or longer!) while stirring often until caramelized to your taste.
-The onions will cook down a lot, you are looking for soft and browned onions.
+If using oil, warm it up first on medium-high heat, then add the onions.
+Keep cooking for about 20 minutes (or longer!) while stirring often until caramelized to your taste.
+You can turn down to medium low heat so they don't burn but caramelize instead.
+The onions will cook down a lot, you are looking for soft and golden brown onions.

 Step 3- Make the roux